huntergps/handbook-docs/Fuse/04 - Layout.md

 ## Panels

+TODO: Children will fill entire panel
+TODO: Panel example

 Panels can contain child UI elements and lay them out according to layout rules.
 There are several types of panels, each with different layouting rules.

 ### $(Panel)
 The most basic type of panel is the Panel.
 The Panel applies no layout rules on its children.
 If a panel contains several children it simply layers them on top of each other.

 ### $(StackPanel)
 The StackPanel places it's children in a stack.
-The default layout is a vertical stack, but one can use the @(Orientation) property to specify that the stack should be layed out horizontally.
+The default layout is a vertical stack, but one can use the $(Orientation) property to specify that the stack should be layed out horizontally.

 ```
 <StackPanel Orientation="Horizontal">